nicolaswith/parallelgdb/README.md

 	-r <rank>

 which directly sets this processes rank.
 This must be set for every rank individually, so the launch command should probably start a shell script/etc.

+# Example Target
+In this project a small example target and configuration file for it is included.
+It can be built with:

+	cd example
+	mkdir bin
+	make

+After that the debugger can be started with:

+	cd ..
+	./bin/pgdbmaster

+Then, in the startup dialog, load the configuration file `config` and customize it to your needs.